plain.auth

 Creating a user model

-Create your own user model using plain create users or manually:
+You can create your own user model using plain create users or manually:

 # app/users/models.py